Recognize and name the uppercase letter K and lowercase letter k.

 - Help the children decide if the letter on the card is an uppercase letter K or a lowercase letter k.

-- If the letter is a K or a k, have the children glue or tape the card to the kite.
+- If the letter is a K, have the children glue or tape the card to the kite.

-- If the letter is not a K or k, have the children place it in a discard pile.
+- If the letter is not a K, have the children place it in a discard pile.

 - If a child misidentifies a distractor letter as a K or a k, have him or her look at the K and k on the whiteboard and compare them to the letter he or she picked.